 Student charges are due and payable at the time of registration for all students.
-Tuition, fees, room and board become the liability and obligation of the student in accordance with the Drop/Refund provisions.
+Tuition, fees, room and board become the liability and obligation of the student in accordance with the Policy for Refund of Tuition, Room, and Board Charges.
+Two payment plans are available for students with a balance after financial aid, if applicable.